It’s Later than We Think

 The Garden Bug

-What activities do you lose yourself in?
 “Well at least it will give you peace of mind” was all I seemed to hear when my first flush of youth was over.
 “I don’t want peace of mind” I raged inside.
 I want drama, romance, jealousy, possession, love!
-I guess you can’t want something you never…
+I guess you can’t want something you never had and I don’t know if I…

 Have we forgotten the State Intervention we Loathed during COVID?